uchicago-ssd-sscs/sbatch_examples/python/webscraping/README.md

    ```
    Error fetching weather data: Connection timeout
    ```
-   Solution: Check cluster network connectivity to api.weather.gov
+   Solution: Internet connectivity might be a problem!
+Report the issue to ssc_server_support@listhost.uchicago.edu

 2. **API Rate Limits**
    ```
    Error fetching weather data: 429 Too Many Requests
    ```
    Solution: Weather.gov has rate limits.
-Consider adding delays between requests.
+You should not encounter those rate limits unless you have altered the scripts dramatically.

 3. **No Forecast Data**
    ```
    No forecast periods found for [City Name]
    ```
-   Solution: Some locations may not have current forecast data available.
+   Solution: Don't replace the city names provided with cities that are not on the map.

 4. **Insufficient Nodes**
    ```
-   Not enough cities (20) for 25 nodes
+   Not enough nodes available for the job.
+It sits in the queue forever.
    ```
-   Solution: Reduce the number of nodes in the SLURM script or add more cities.
+   Solution: Adjust the number of cities and the number of nodes so that it will run with available resources.

 ### Debug Mode